scottirons/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

 Working on the puzzles to both learn new languages and build existing skills.
+As of Day 9 (December 9th), I'll likely stop doing the puzzles in all 4 languages each day, because the last few of them have taken up to/upwards of an hour per implementation.

-Language: goals
+Language goals:

 C++: Learn, utilize standard library and modern functionality as much as possible